 (Trisomy X; XXX)

-Triple X syndrome is a rare disorder in which female infants are born with three X chromosomes.
+Triple X syndrome is a common sex chromosome abnormality in which girls are born with three X chromosomes (XXX).

 Triple X syndrome rarely causes obvious physical abnormalities.
 Girls with triple X syndrome may have slightly lower intelligence, problems with verbal skills, and more school problems than siblings.
-Sometimes the syndrome causes menstrual irregularities and infertility, although some women with triple X syndrome have given birth to physically normal children who have normal chromosomes.
+Sometimes the syndrome causes menstrual irregularities and infertility.
+However, some women with triple X syndrome have given birth to physically normal children who have normal chromosomes.

 Extremely rare cases of infants with four or even five X chromosomes have been identified.
 The more X chromosomes the girl has, the greater the chance of intellectual disability and physical abnormalities.